JoacimWall/joacimwall.github.io/blog_source/docs/grpc_in_xamarin.md

 #### In short what do we need to know
 gRPC use a Proto file to define the messages you can see the sample file in the Proto folder and it looks like this.
-In this case we have a Greeter service and a Request that are the message we will get from the client and a Response that we will send to the client.
+In this case we have a Greeter service and a request that are the message we will get from the client and a response that we will send to the client.
 ![Screenshot](img/grpc_in_xamarin/proto_file.png)

 In the Services folder you will find the GreeterService.cs this is the class that implement the functions that you has declared in the proto file in this case the HelloReply.
 If you create a new message in the proto file you need to build before you can override that Message in this class.